crypto-org-chain/chain-docs/docs/wallets/keplr_ledger_guide.md

 <img src="./assets/keplr_wallet/s3-4.png" />

 Choose the number of CROs you want to stake and click “Delegate”.
-Please do not stake all of your available funds as there are also transaction fees.
+Please do not stake all of your available funds and leave a small amount of CROs for future transaction fees.
 In this demo, we will go with "Average".
 In the following window, the details will be displayed and at the bottom, it will say “Waiting for Ledger to Confirm” at the bottom.

 Now you can check the information displayed on your ledger, make sure the information is correct, then you can click “Sign Transaction” on your Ledger device.
 Please always double-check on your ledger what you are signing!